 In line with the upcoming General Data Protection Regulation (GDPR), Matt Hancock, Digital Minister, has announced plans for a new Data Bill set to strengthen current data protection laws in the UK.
 The GDPR has been making headlines across the globe in the last 18 months, but with less than 8 months until the deadline for compliance the UK government has begun the process of making the regulation UK law.

-Among the noise of Brexit negotiations, some chose to believe that the GDPR may not take such an effect on UK based organizations; several months ago, it was reported that more than 40% of companies were not aware of or prepared for the GDPR coming into place.
-However, with the regulation set to affect all organizations that trade with or hold data regarding European Citizens, Brexit or not non-compliance is not an option.
+Among the noise of Brexit negotiations, some chose to believe that the GDPR may not take such an effect on UK based organisations; several months ago, it was reported that more than 40% of companies were not aware of or prepared for the GDPR coming into place.
+However, with the regulation set to affect all organisations that trade with or hold data regarding European Citizens, Brexit or not non-compliance is not an option.

 The statement of intent published by the Department for Digital, Culture, Media & Sport on August 7th lays out an overview of the planned reforms to data protection in the new Data Protection Bill.
 Among many changes, one which has been heavily publicised is the increase in the fine that can be given as punishment for not complying with data laws.
 Previously, in the Data Protection Act (DPA), an organisation could be given a fine of up to £500,000 for a serious breach, this figure is now £17m or 4% of global revenue.

 With the regulation set to come into place early next year, across Europe, each state will be charged with enforcing the new laws; The Information Commissioners Office will be responsible for this in the UK.
 Key changes under the new data protection bill include:

 While some of the changes may seem drastic, it is important to realise that the DPA is almost 20-years old and the technological advancements that have come within that time.